 Archimedes might come across as a crusty old owl who wants nothing more than a bit more sleep … but if you’re a highly sensitive introvert, you’ve undoubtedly had those days where you were more than a little grumpy because you were tired.

 However, when Arthur’s life is in danger, Archimedes risks his own safety to rescue the boy.
-When Merlin asks him about it though, he acts as though he did nothing of the sort.
+When Merlin asks him about it, though, the owl acts as though he did nothing of the sort.

 8. Milo (Atlantis)

-This Disney film from 2001 might not have been the most popular (possibly due to the lack of a Disney princess).
+Speaking of less-well-known Disney films, Atlantis, which was released in 2001, might not have been the most popular (possibly due to the lack of a Disney princess for the first half of the movie).

 But Milo, the lead character, held his own as an awkward, highly sensitive genius.